nymtech/sphinx-bench/README.md

 Sphinx Bench
 ============

 This crate acts as a wrapper around Nym's [Sphinx](https://github.com/nymtech/sphinx) implementation for performance testing purposes.
+It encrypts a 3-hop Sphinx packet and then decrypts it, 100,000 times.

 ### Prerequisites